Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Details

+The light emitted by the wires crosses the optical setup and is focused onto the photovoltaic detector {\tt MCT}.
+The alignment of the optical system is achieved by using a laser pointer and by finely positioning the detector with an $x-y$ translational stage.
 The photodiode current is converted to voltage by the transimpedance amplifier {\tt TIA} (Fermionics, PVA-500-10) whose output is linearly amplified by the amplifier {\tt LA} (EG\&G PARC, mod.
 113).
 The output of {\tt LA} is fed to the lock-in amplifier {\tt LIA} (Stanford Research Systems, mod.
 SR830), whose reference signal is supplied by the signal generator {\tt Vac}.
-In order to maximize the LIA output, we manually adjusted the lock-in phase reference as the relative phase of light signal and reference voltage is not known because the working frequency is low and the summing net and the power amplifier introduce a frequency-dependent phase shift, and because the wires act as a natural low-pass filter whose time constant is unknown.
+In order to maximize the LIA output, we have to manually adjust the lock-in phase reference so as to null the quadrature signal because the relative phase difference between light signal and reference voltage is unknown and because the wires act as a natural low-pass filter whose time constant is {\em a priori} unknown, too.
 We take advantage of the fact that the working frequency is kept constant throughout the experiment and is constantly monitored by a frequency meter (Agilent, mod.
 34401A).